-DWTC Drives Dubai's Global Leadership In Business Tourism With A World-Class Events Calendar For H1 2025
+DWTC Drives Dubai's Global Leadership in Business Tourism with a World-Class Events Calendar for H1 2025

-An action packed first half, featuring more than 100 exhibitions, conventions, and conferences, complemented by a diverse lineup of corporate meetings, sports, and entertainment events

-Industry-leading events in H1 include DUPHAT, Arab Health, Middle East Energy, The Hotel Show, Gulfood, Arabian travel Market, and CABSAT Middle East

-Dubai, UAE, 8 January 2025 : Dubai World Trade Centre (DWTC) has unveiled an impressive line-up of industry-leading events for the first half of the year.
+(MENAFN- Tales & Heads) Dubai, UAE, 8 January 2025: Dubai World Trade Centre (DWTC) has unveiled an impressive line-up of industry-leading events for the first half of the year.
 The H1 2025 calendar includes over 100 diverse events, exhibitions, and conferences spanning key growth sectors such as healthcare, pharmaceuticals, food and beverages, security, tourism, and finance.
-This robust lineup not only reinforces Dubai's position as a global hub for business and innovation but also amplifies DWTC's economic contributions, aligned with the objectives of the Dubai Economic Agenda (D33).
+This robust lineup not only reinforces Dubai’s position as a global hub for business and innovation but also amplifies DWTC’s economic contributions, aligned with the objectives of the Dubai Economic Agenda (D33).

 Kicking off the year and celebrating its 30th anniversary, the Dubai International Pharmaceuticals and Technologies Conference and Exhibition (DUPHAT) (7–9 January) will bring the entire pharmaceutical industry together for three days of vital networking, knowledge-sharing, and business development.
 This flagship event will showcase leading global pharmaceutical and manufacturing suppliers across the entire value chain.